kyma-project/kyma/docs/kyma/docs/036-inst-custom-component-installation.md

 ### Installation from sources

-1. [todo]
-2. Configure the file:
+1. Configure the file:
   * If you want to install Kyma from sources **locally** without a given component, remove the component's **name** and **namespace** from the [installer-cr.yaml.tpl](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr.yaml.tpl) file.

   * If you want to install Kyma from sources on a **cluster** without a given component, remove the component's **name** and **namespace** from the [installer-cr-cluster.yaml.tpl](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr-cluster.yaml.tpl) file.

-3. Follow the installation steps described in the [Install Kyma locally from sources](#installation-install-kyma-locally-from-sources) document, or [Install Kyma on a GKE cluster](#installation-install-kyma-on-a-gke-cluster) accordingly.
+2. Follow the installation steps described in the [Install Kyma locally from sources](#installation-install-kyma-locally-from-sources) document, or [Install Kyma on a GKE cluster](#installation-install-kyma-on-a-gke-cluster) accordingly.

 ### Verify the installation